dannolan/syno-setup/README.md

 - Install Docker Compose on your Synology (This may or may not come with docker I can't recall)
 - Configured the Synology to not run DSM on port 80 - check [Resources](#resources)
 - Set up a `rc.d` script to chmod the hardware accelerator on startup so Plex can use it - check [Resources](#resources)
 - Have a domain set up with a remote provider that supports [ddclient](https://sourceforge.net/p/ddclient/wiki/Home/) - I personally like Namecheap, this is up to you.
+Actually just buy a new domain on namecheap, I figured out how to get this working with namecheap, it took hours to debug, but now it works and updates all the subdomains so just do that.
+Xyz domains are like $5 a year.

 * Set up subdomains for `@`, `traefik`, `sabnzbd`, `plex` and `sonarr` on your root domain